charlesrocket/charlesrocket.github.io/_posts/2018-12-24-axe-mn-deployment.md

 {% raw %}<img src="/images/axerunner-v0127.png" alt="axerunner-screenshot">{% endraw %}

-> If you are running a masternode you need to be fairly familiar with network administration and securing your host. - Evan Duffield.
+> If you are running a masternode you need to be fairly familiar with network administration and securing your host. - Evan Duffield

-Successful masternode deployment would require Ubuntu 18.04 server with 2GB of RAM and static IPv4 address ([Vultr](https://www.vultr.com/?ref=7231821)).
+Successful masternode deployment would require GNU/Linux server (Ubuntu 18.04) with 2GB of RAM and static IPv4 address ([Vultr](https://www.vultr.com/?ref=7231821)).

 To deploy AXE masternode you need to create a private key in your local wallet that would be a control wallet for your masternode park.
 Download [AXE binary](https://github.com/AXErunners/axe/releases/latest), install the wallet and let it sync with the network.
 When the wallet is ready - open the `Debug Console` and enter the following: